MyadaRoshdi/P2/writeup.md

 **I decided to generate additional data because when I experimited on just the supported data, the Validation accuracty never exceeded 95.6%, but once I augmneted more data and used Validation dataset of around 25% from training, the Validation testing increased to 99%.

-I used the input data processing techniques as suggested by the Lecun paper, now I have a jittered dataset by adding 2 transformed versions of randomly selected sets of the original training set, which are :
+I used the input data processing techniques as suggested by the [Lecun paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf), now I have a jittered dataset by adding 2 transformed versions of randomly selected sets of the original training set, which are :

 1) Random Image Rotation between -15 and 15 degrees

 2) Random Brighness

+**NOTE:** The previous modification are all empirically chosen.

 The following figure shows an image after applying rotation and brighness.